Our impact and reports

 During our time in South Korea, we faced a number of challenges in keeping people safe, which the Scout Association managed as a critical incident.
 The associated decisions to keep young people safe required additional investment from our reserves, approved by our Board of Trustees.

-We are now undertaking two reviews to make sure we learn from this experience as fully as possible.
+We completed two reviews to make sure we learnt from this experience as fully as possible.

 Gender pay gap